17 December 2019 / 6:45 PM / Missouri Foundation for Health

 Tom Milford, Director of Real Estate at Drury Development

 - Apologized for the open property and for some of the state of the Kingshighway properties

 - Noted that Tim Drury came to a Development Committee meeting about 18 months ago and said he was embarrassed by the state of affairs there, the open property in particular.
 Tom says they screwed up, and they’re sorry for not keeping that building tight to prevent incoming water and the wall collapse.

 - About Drury: St. Louis-based, 1,000 local employees, 21 area hotels – five of which are the city, including three rebabs – the old railroad YMCA at Union Station, the Union Market building, and the fur exchange building downtown.
 Have a long history of proud project and wants to make it right here.

-- Tonight is going to be what they hope the kickstarts an incredible opportunity.
+- Tonight is going to be what they hope kickstarts an incredible opportunity.
 They have the WashU land, which is 1.7 acres, right at the front door of the neighborhood that’s available.
 Says WASHU is willing to talk and that they engaged with them.
-Even thought WASHU pulled the RFQ, they are still ready to listen, ready new engage.
+Even though WASHU pulled the RFQ, they are still ready to listen, ready to engage.
 They want a broad-based community development process that creates a distinctive, unique boutique development.